Ndpnt/CoffeeTouch.js/README.md

 ## Getting Started

 Try it online with your multitouch device!
-(Multitouch works only(?) on iPad) [Examples](https://github.com/Crozis/CoffeeTouch/wiki/Examples)
+(Multitouch works (only?) on iPad) [Examples](https://github.com/Crozis/CoffeeTouch/wiki/Examples)

 If you just want to *use the library*, skip to the [User's manual](https://github.com/Crozis/CoffeeTouch/wiki/CoffeeTouch---User's-Manual)